'Shin Gojira': Simply Amazing

 Third, the movie had a political element that had not been captured since the first Godzilla movie which made it entirely fresh, relevant, and, often times, hilarious.

-I previously wrote a Hub stating that this movie was the one fans were waiting for.
+I previously wrote an article stating that this movie was the one fans were waiting for.
 Upon seeing it, I feel comfortable doubling-down on that statement.
 Although this movie was just a great movie all around, it was especially satisfying as a fan to see how far the creative team went to make sure that fans were not alienated from the more theatrical elements of the movie.

-The sound track was compiled almost entirely of classic Godzilla tracks.
+The soundtrack was compiled almost entirely of classic Godzilla tracks.
 Most obvious was the use of the soundtrack from the original Gojira.
 What made the soundtrack even better was that the movie utilized untouched versions of these songs to give the scenes a creepy weirdness that could only be rivaled by the '54 classic.
 As a true blue fan, I sat all the way through the credits to see if there would be any surprises to hint at what the sequel would be like (which there will most certainly be a sequel).
 No after credit surprises, but I was delighted to hear the theme from Godzilla vs Mechagodzilla 2 included as the last song in the credits.
 I was not anticipating it, but it totally fit the mood of the film and is a powerful score.

 Godzilla and the scenes of destruction are awe-inspiring.
 You could tell that the directors took a hint from Gareth Edwards' Godzilla 2014, as Godzilla himself did not appear too often throughout the movie; but when he appeared, your jaw dropped to the floor.
 Godzilla's presence was overpowering.
 Not even in the 1954 incarnation did the viewer feel the absolute futility of the military as they struggled to subdue him.
 Everything literally bounced off of his hide until deep penetrating bombs were used by stealth bombers.
 The results of the tactic resulted in disaster.
 Leaving the monster alone resulted in mass destruction.
 Assaulting him resulted in facing the wrath of God.
 Godzilla unleashing his fire breath for the first time in this movie was awesome.
 It was an absolutely incredible sight to behold and proved the powerlessness of mankind's efforts to stop him.